shilohchiu/pizzatron/README.txt

 the user has to make.
 As the player “levels up”, more toppings are unlocked, and the possibility to generate a more complicated pizza increases.
-At the end, the program outputs a .txt file that gives the user some of their stats, including the user’s score, the last pizza they made, and whether they won, lost, or quit.
+At the end, the program outputs a .txt file that gives the user some of their stats, including the user’s score, the last pizza they made, and whether they won or lost.

 ----- MODULES AND DEPENDENCIES -----